-520 Beacon was designed by Frederick Albert Norcross, architect, and built ca. 1912 as a 29-unit apartment house, the Van Courtland.
-It was built on three vacant lots at 520-522-524 Beacon by Frederick E. Johnston, a builder and real estate dealer.
-He is shown as the owner on the 1912 Bromley map.
+520 Beacon was designed by Frederick Albert Norcross, architect, and built in 1912-1913 as a 29-unit apartment house, the Van Cortland, for Frederick E. Johnston, a builder and real estate dealer.

-In mid-1914, 520 Beacon was purchased from Frederick Johnston by Tyler Longstreet Redfield and his wife, Lydia (Wright) Pearson Story Redfield.
-Tyler Redfield was co-owner of a printing company in New York and published the monthly publication, Newspaperdom.
+On June 1, 1914, 520 Beacon was purchased from Frederick Johnston by Lydia (Wright) Pearson Story Redfield, the wife of Tyler Longstreet Redfield.
+He was co-owner of a printing company in New York and published the monthly publication, Newspaperdom.
 They lived in Greenwich, Connecticut.
-Lydia Redfield is shown as the owner of 520 Beacon on the 1917 Bromley map.

 By the mid-1920s, 520 Beacon appears to have become primarily medical offices.

-In the fall of 1928, Somerset Associates purchased 520 Beacon from Frederick Warner.
+On September 1, 1928, Cora Warner transferred 520 Beacon to her husband, and on the same day it was acquired from him by Somerset Associates, Inc. (Robert J. Hamilton, president).
 The transaction was reported in the Boston Globe on September 16, 1928, noting the “it is one of the most modern buildings of its kind in the city, being devoted exclusively to physicians, dentists, and other professional people.
 It contains 350 modern rooms.”

-In April of 1974, 520 Beacon was purchased from Kenneth Rodgers by Robert A. Keezer and Felix D. Paige, trustees of 520 Associates Trust.
+On April 11, 1974, 520 Beacon was purchased from Kenneth Rodgers by Robert A. Keezer and Felix D. Paige, trustees of 520 Associates Trust.

 520 Associates Trust was a subsidiary of the US Condominium Corporation, of which Robert Keezer was president.
 In its May 12, 1974, article on the sale, the Boston Globe noted that “the building is being remodeled from top to bottom into two bedroom units that will sell for roughly from $24,000 to $25,000.”